Kasheftin/nuxt-nest-graphql-auth/README.md

 </script>
 ````

-Villus `useQuery/useMutation` methods don't throw exceptions.
-When they run, they fill either data or error.
+Villus `useQuery/useMutation` methods do not throw exceptions.
+When executed, they either fill data or error.
-Since `SigninDocument` is a TypedDocumentNode, data is strongly typed.
-Hence, if data is filled (meaning no error), we can safely refer to `data.signin.email` and other fields from the model.
+Since `SigninDocument` is a TypedDocumentNode, the data is strongly typed.
+So, if the data is filled (i.e. no error occurs), we can safely refer to `data.signin.email` and other fields.

-On this stage we should be able to sign in, run `me` request and sign out.
-However, reloading the page for signed in user does not work correctly - user is not authenticated.
+At this stage, we should be able to sign in, execute `me` request and sign out.
+Basically, the SPA is fully working.
+However, reloading the page for signed in user does not work correctly - SSR does not try to authenticate the user, and returns the page with sign in form instead of current user profile.

 ## 11. SSR Flow
-There was a special `nuxtServerInit` action available in Nuxt 2.
-It handled the code running in SSR only.
-Since it happens on server, it knows the http-only JWT cookie.
-It's possible to send `me` request and substitude user to the store.
+In Nuxt 2, there was a special `nuxtServerInit` action.
+It executes the code only during SSR.
+Since it takes place on the server, it knows the http-only JWT cookie.
+It is possible to check if the user is signed in, and if so, to fill the store and render authenticated user page.

-In Nuxt 3 the same flow can be achieved using server-only plugin.
-Let's create `plugins/9.init.server.ts` file. `9` means it should be run the last, after villus initialization.
-Suffix `server` automatically sets it to be run during SSR only.
+In Nuxt 3 the same flow can be achieved with a server-only plugin.
+Let us create the `plugins/9.init.server.ts` file. `9` means that it should be run last, after Villus initialization.
+The suffix `server` automatically specifies that it will be executed only during SSR.

 `plugins/9.init.server.ts`:
 ````typescript